mahidhar/sc25_k8s_tutorial/1_basic_hands_on.md

 Let’s create a simple generic pod, and login into it.

-You can copy-and-paste the lines below, but please do replace “username” with your own id.\
+You can copy-and-paste the lines below, but please do replace “username” with your own id.
+Also remove the angle brackets around the username (we put those to highlight the need to change). \
 All the participants in this hands-on session share the same namespace, so you will get name collisions if you don’t.

 ###### pod1.yaml: